vim-syntastic/syntastic/README.markdown

 __Q.
 Recently some of my syntax checker options have stopped working...__

 A. The options are still there, they have just been renamed.
 Recently, almost all syntax checkers were refactored to use the new `syntastic#makeprg#build()` function.
-This made a lot of the old explicit options redundant - as they are no implied.
-The new implied option usually have slightly different names to the old options.
+This made a lot of the old explicit options redundant - as they are now implied.
+The new implied options usually have slightly different names to the old options.

-e.g. Previously there was this option: `g:syntastic_phpcs_conf`, now you must use `g:syntastic_php_phpcs_args`.
+e.g. Previously there was `g:syntastic_phpcs_conf`, now you must use `g:syntastic_php_phpcs_args`.

 See `:help syntastic-checker-options` for more information.